Corionis/ELS/artifacts/document/ideas.md

  x Add log flushes
  * Add library name option so only certain libraries are processed
- * Add a find dupes in collection
- * Add option to overwrite output files
+ * Add a find dupes in collection x NOT BEEDED - Add option to overwrite output files
  * Fix library name issue.
 The directories should not have to match the library or group name.
  * Avoid cascading errors if all targets are full